c-smile/sciter-js-sdk/docs/md/behaviors/behavior-history.md

 ## Model

-This bevavior is applicable to any elements containing frames inside.
-For example it can be applied to `<frameset>`` if needed.
+This behavior is applicable to any elements containing frames inside.
+For example it can be applied to `<frameset>` if needed.

 ## Attributes